Postcard From Brussels

 native Port Houston 's canal bar, rodeo dancehall, and Holiday Inn music

-scene, to come sign with Columbia Records, thence to tour with Kenny Rogers and
+scene, thence to sign with Columbia Records and tour with Kenny Rogers &

 the First Edition.
 Although Duff had already sold off the publishing rights to